What is it?

 Who is not affected by the cap?

-- you get Universal Credit because of a disability or health condition that stops you from working (this is called ‘limited capability for work and work-related activity’)
+- get Universal Credit because of a disability or health condition that stops you from working (this is called ‘limited capability for work and work-related activity’)

-- you get Universal Credit because you care for someone with a disability
+- get Universal Credit because you care for someone with a disability

 - Adult Disability Payment (ADP)